-Law enforcement agencies continue to make arrests related to last Wednesday’s assault on the Capitol, which resulted in five deaths and forced members of Congress into lockdown for hours.
+Law enforcement agencies continue to make arrests related to the Jan.
+6 assault on the Capitol, which resulted in five deaths and forced members of Congress into lockdown for hours.

 The arrests began last week, with Michael Sherwin, the acting U.S. attorney for the District of Columbia, expressing frustration that many of those who ransacked the Capitol were allowed to just leave the building, in some cases being politely escorted out by police.